-Band 6 19-22 Mostly accurate writing; errors from ambition do not mar clarity of communication.
+Question Answer Band 6 19-22 Mostly accurate writing; errors from ambition do not mar clarity of communication.
 Some variety of sentence structures, but a tendency to repeat sentence types may produce a monotonous effect.
 Errors may occur in irregular verb forms, but control of tense sequence sufficient to sustain clear progression of events or ideas.
 Simple vocabulary mainly correct; errors may occur with more ambitious words.
 Punctuation generally accurate and sentence separation correctly marked, but errors may occur, e.g. with direct speech.
 Spelling of simple vocabulary accurate; some errors in more ambitious words.
 Paragraphs may show some unity, although links may be absent or inappropriate.
 Appropriateness and Content Relevant.
 Some interest aroused, although there may be some lack of originality and/or planning.
 Tone usually appropriate, although there may be slips of register.
 Descriptions have satisfactory images, ideas and details which help to create atmosphere.
 Arguments make a series of relevant points, with some being developed; linking of ideas may be insecure.
 Narratives are straightforward with proper sequencing of sentences.
 Band 5 15-18 Writing is sufficiently accurate to communicate meaning, with patches of clear, accurate language.
 Some variety of sentence length and structure, not always for particular purpose.
 Errors in verb forms and tense consistency may cause uncertainty in sequence of events or disturb ease of communication.
 Vocabulary usually adequate to convey intended meaning; idiom may be uncertain.
 Punctuation used but not always helpful; occasional sentence separation errors.
 Spelling of simple vocabulary accurate; errors in more difficult words.
 Paragraphs used but may lack unity or coherence.
 Appropriateness and Content Attempt to address topic but there may be digressions or failures of logic.
 May lack liveliness and interest.
 Tone may be uneven.
 Descriptions have some detail but may rely too much on narrative.
 Arguments have mainly relevant points but may be only partially developed, with some repetition.
 Narratives are largely a series of events with only occasional details of character and setting.

-Band 4 11-14 Overall meaning never in doubt, but errors sufficiently frequent and serious to hamper precision and distract reader from content.
-Some simple sentence structures accurate, but unlikely to sustain accuracy for long.
-Errors in verb forms and tenses will sometimes confuse sequence of events.
-Vocabulary limited, either too simple or imperfectly understood; some idiomatic errors likely.
-Simple punctuation usually accurate, but there may be frequent sentence separation errors.
-Spelling of simple vocabulary accurate; frequent errors in more difficult words.
+Question Answer Marks Band 4 11-14 Overall meaning never in doubt, but errors sufficiently freque serious to hamper precision and distract reader from content.
+Some simple sentence structures accurate, but unlikely to accuracy for long.
+Errors in verb forms and tenses will sometimes confuse sector of events.
+Vocabulary limited, either too simple or imperfectly understood some idiomatic errors likely.
+Simple punctuation usually accurate, but there may be frequentence separation errors.
+Spelling of simple vocabulary accurate; frequent errors in difficult words.
 Paragraphs used haphazardly.
 Appropriateness and Content Some relevance.
 Some interest.
 Tone may be inconsistent.
 Descriptions are relevant but lack scope or variety.
-Arguments make a few points but development is simple and not always logical; some obvious repetition of ideas.
+Arguments make a few points but development is simple and sustain quence od; uent more Band 3 7-10 Alguments indice a tew points but adversighted it is simple and always logical; some obvious repetition of ideas.
 Narratives are simple, everyday or immature.
-Band 3 7-10 The writing has many serious errors of various kinds of 'single-word' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of error may cause some 'blurring'.
+The writing has many serious errors of various kinds of 'single word' type (i.e. they could be corrected without re-writing the sentence); communication established, although weight of ermay cause some 'blurring'.
 Sentences probably simple and repetitive in structure.
-Frequent errors in verb forms and haphazard changes of tense confuse meaning.
+Frequent errors in verb forms and haphazard changes of tens confuse meaning.
 Vocabulary conveys meaning but likely to be simple and imprecise; significant idiomatic errors.
-Spelling may be inconsistent. • Punctuation and paragraphing may be haphazard or non-existent.
-Appropriateness and Content A little relevance.
+Spelling may be inconsistent.
+Punctuation and paragraphing may be haphazard or non-exist Appropriateness and Content A little relevance.
 A little interest.
 Some recognition of appropriate tone.
 In Descriptions the overall picture is unclear.
-In Arguments only a few points are discernible and the argument progresses only here and there.
-Narratives are very simple and may narrate events indiscriminately.
+In Arguments only a few points are discernible and the argumprogresses only here and there.
+Narratives are very simple and may narrate events indiscriming le- ror se stent.